26-Year-Old Linebacker – New England Patriots

 2016 ADP: –

 Shea McClellin Contract Information:

-Agreed to a four-year contract with the Bears in May of 2012.
+Agreed to a contract with the Patriots in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Shea McClellin – simply subscribe now.

 |Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|